 Creamy Balsamic Vinaigrette

-- 1/4 tsp honey or erythritol for Keto diet
+- ¼ teaspoon honey, or Monkfruit with erythritol for Keto diet

 - sea salt and pepper to taste

 - Wash kale leaves and remove center rib.
 Finely chop and transfer to a medium bowl.
-Massage with 1 tsp olive oil and 1 tsp lemon juice for 3 - 5 minutes or until it has started to wilt.
+Massage with 1 teaspoon olive oil and 1 teaspoon lemon juice for 3 - 5 minutes or until it has started to wilt.

 - Add remaining washed and dried mixed greens and red onion.
 Arrange berries, cheese and toasted almonds on top.